pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Customizing the Constructor
 ---------------------------

+Take a look at this code, where we represent a dog using a class.
-There's a terrible problem with our class for Dog listed below.
-When we create a dog, by default the dog has no name.
+Unfortunately, there's a terrible problem with the code.
+When we create a dog, the dog has no name.
 Dogs should have names!
-We should not allow dogs to be born and then never be given a name.
-Yet the code below allows this to happen, and that dog will never have a name.
+`Only horses in the desert can have no name <https://en.wikipedia.org/wiki/A_Horse_with_No_Name>`_.

 .. code-block:: python
     :linenos:
+    :emphasize-lines: 4

     class Dog():
         def __init__(self):
-            self.name = ""
+            """ Constructor.
+Called when creating an object of this type. """ self.name = ""